BibliothecaDAO/realms-contracts/realms_cli/README.md

 python 3.7.12
 ---
 cairo-lang==0.8.1
-cairo-nile==0.6.0
+cairo-nile==0.6.1
 ```

-You can install the newest version of cairo-nile by pulling the [nile repo](https://github.com/OpenZeppelin/nile.git) locally and run: `$ sudo python <path>/nile/setup.py install`
-Note: you have make sure *all* previous cairo-nile packages are removed.
-Run `$ pip uninstall cairo-nile` and check with `$ pip freeze` if it's removed.
+First `$ pip install -r requirements.txt` to update.

 To install realms_cli, in the realms-contracts dir run: `$ pip install realms_cli/`

 You now should have the realms_cli commands available when you run `$ nile`.

+*NOTE: Minting Realms requires admin access currently.
+Contact the Admin to mint realms for.*

 ### .env file